Independent Contractor Misclassification Lawsuit

 The misclassification of employees as independent contractors is a major concern for America’s workforce and its economy.
 Workers who are treated as contractors—but should be classified as employees—may be able to file a lawsuit against the company they work for and recover back pay and other benefits.

 ClassAction.com is looking into possible employment lawsuits against companies that misclassify their workers as independent contractors.
-Find out your legal options and how a lawsuit can help during a free case review.
+Learn your legal options and how a lawsuit can help.

 Why Companies Misclassify Workers